 2. National Institute of Mental Health (NIMH)

-This website has lots of information about mental illness and suicide prevention, including statistics, symptoms, treatment options, and risk factors.
-This site is useful for understanding the connection between suicide and other mental health issues such as depression, bipolar disorder, and others.
+This website has information about mental illness and suicide prevention, including statistics, symptoms, treatment options, and risk factors.
+It also provides resources that can help people understand the connection between suicide and other mental health issues such as depression, bipolar disorder, and more.

-3. The Society for the Prevention of Teen Suicide (SPTS)
+3. Society for the Prevention of Teen Suicide (SPTS)

+SPTS provides a range of resources for suicide prevention, including education and training programs for teens, parents, and educators.
 Teen suicide is a growing problem in America and many other countries.
-SPTS is a non-profit organization created by parents whose teen-aged children committed suicide.
-It’s dedicated to helping to reduce the problem of teen suicide by providing resources for teens, as well as, parents and educators.
-SPTS pushes for legislation requiring teachers to undergo training in suicide prevention.
+SPTS is a nonprofit organization created by parents whose teen children died by suicide.
+It’s dedicated to helping to reduce the problem of teen suicide by providing resources for teens, parents, and educators.
+SPTS also pushes for legislation requiring teachers to undergo training in suicide prevention.

 4. Centers for Disease Control and Prevention (CDC)